 - Transport sector income / Local income ratio evaluates the share of the transport industry in the local economy (e.g. municipal or state level).

 - Output / Local income ratio is a measure of the relative production value of the transport industry output.

 The goals behind the application of such indicators are as varied as they are numerous.
-Efficiency indicators constitute valuable tools to evaluate transport projects viability as well as to measure investment returns and cost / subsidy recovery of transport systems.
+Efficiency indicators constitute valuable tools to evaluate transport projects viability as well as to measure investment returns and cost/subsidy recovery of transport systems.
 Input-output analyses making use of some of the above indicators are also instrumental to the development of economic impact indexes and productivity assessment concepts such as the Total Factor Productivity (TFP).
 TFP is the ratio of inputs at the aggregate level over the aggregated outputs.
 It allows to identify sources of productivity gains.
-As a element of the aggregate inputs of an economy, transportation is therefore a total productivity factor and increases in its productivity results in additional economic output.
+As an element of the aggregate inputs of an economy, transportation is a total productivity factor and increases in its productivity results in additional economic output.

 - Cambridge Systematics (2019) Quick Response Freight Methods, USDOT, Federal Highway Administration, Office of Planning and Environment Technical Support Services for Planning Research.